Skip to main content

 How the Causal Engine Works

 • Causal Model: Causely includes a built-in library of causal knowledge that captures root causes capable of degrading application performance.
-This model require no configuration and enables the system to begin identifying root causes as soon as it is deployed.
+This model requires no configuration and enables the system to begin identifying root causes as soon as it is deployed.

 • Covers a broad range of entities, including applications, databases, caches, messaging systems, load balancers, DNS, compute, and storage.